 - If you wish to operate your business under a trade name, visit the Dallas County Recorder to register your trade name.

 - Iowa licensing requirements vary by the type of business.
-Review the Licensing Resources for Small Business fact sheet or visit IASourcelink.com for more information.
+Review business requirements from IASourceLink.

 - The City of Waukee does not require local licensing.
-Community and Economic Development staff is available to help entrepreneurs understand zoning regulations and apply for building and sign permits, if needed.
+Community & Economic Development staff is available to help entrepreneurs understand zoning regulations and apply for building and sign permits, if needed.